 But for now, let’s talk vegan pecan butter cookies.
 You have to love recipes for pecan cookies because they’re so easy and delicious!

 I have another reason to love these buttery cookies because you can taste the flavors of my favorite dessert, Vegan Pecan Pie!

 Have you ever toasted pecans and ate one like that?
 It brings out a whole new flavor in the pecans.
 I highly recommend it

 How to Make Vegan Pecan Cookies

-Let’s talk about these cookies, and how to make them.
-The first step is to bake the pecans.
+Let’s talk about how to make these cookies.
+The first step in the best pecan cookie recipes is to bake the pecans.
 If you’re like me, you look at a recipe and wonder what steps you can skip.
 Toasting pecans would have definitely been on my “meh” list at one time, but I want to urge you to give it a try.